m-emadeddin/attendance-system/README.md

 This project aims to create a web-based platform for attendance submission, grade management, and communication within an educational institution.
 The system leverages RFID technology, NodeMCU, and a web server to provide a seamless and efficient experience for students and professors.

+Each student is assigned a unique RFID card, which they will use to scan their attendance.
+When a card is scanned, the RFID component reads the card's ID and sends it to the NodeMCU.
+The NodeMCU acts as an intermediary between the RFID component and the web server.
+It establishes a connection with the web server using Wi-Fi and sends the student's ID to the server.

+Simultaneously, an LCD is used to provide feedback to the student.
+Initially, it displays a welcome message.
+Upon a successful scan, the LCD displays "Access granted."
+However, if the card has been previously scanned, it displays "Card scanned previously.

+Overall, this project offers a convenient and efficient method for students to submit their attendance using RFID technology.
+By combining the capabilities of NodeMCU, RFID, and LCD, the system automates the process and provides real-time feedback, simplifying attendance management for educational institutions
 ## Features

 - **Attendance Submission**: Students can conveniently submit their attendance using their unique RFID cards.
 The RFID component reads the card's ID, which is then sent to the server through NodeMCU.
 Real-time feedback is provided to students via an LCD display.